Joe Biden Says Donald Trump Is Trying To ‘Hijack This Election’

 Lutsenko says he met with Giuliani, who asked him if it was possible to investigate the Bidens.

-“I told him the same I told you – it is not my jurisdiction.
-It is likely to be the jurisdiction of the U.S.,” he said, adding that he would provide all relevant information if he received an official request but highlighting that it’s not Ukranian jurisdiction.
+“I told him the same I told you — it is not my jurisdiction.
+It is likely to be the jurisdiction of the U.S.,” he said, adding that he would provide all relevant information if he received an official request, but highlighting that it’s not Ukrainian jurisdiction.

 Trump continues to deny using military aid to pressure Zelensky to dig up dirt on the Bidens.
 He claims that attacks on him are part of a “hoax” and “witch-hunt” to remove him from office.